laith-dev/Tic-Tac-Toe/README.md

 Usage:

+To start the game:

 > start playerX playerO

+To exit:

+> exit

 Substitute playerX/playerO with any of these options:
 - user: a human player that will be asked about the index about his next move.